Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Appendix by S ebastien Boucksom: Asymptotic multiplicities of graded systems of ideals

 \footnote{\;\; S\'ebastien Boucksom : CNRS–CMLS, \'Ecole Polytechnique, F-91128 Palaiseau Cedex, France \\ \; e-mail: sebastien.boucksom@polytechnique.edu}

 In this algebraic appendix, the proof of Theorem~\ref{eaeb} is given.
 It is based on the intersection theory of nef Weil b-divisors developed in \cite{BFJ}, \cite{BFF}.

 Let $X$ be an irreducible smooth complex variety.
 Recall from \cite[\S 1.2]{BFJ} that, given an ideal sheaf $\mfa$ on $X$, a b-divisor $Z(\mfa)$ on $X$ is defined by letting $\ord_E Z(\mfa) = - \ord_E (\mfa)$ for every prime divisor $E$ lying over $X$ (so that $Z(\mfa) \le 0$).
 It is a Cartier b-divisor determined on the normalized blowup of $X$ along $\mfa$ (cf. \cite[Example~1.4]{BFF}).
-We remark that the notion of a b-divisor was first introduced in Shokurov's work (cf. \cite{Sh03}) in the context of birational geometry and the minimal model program.
-See \cite[\S 1]{BFF} for basic properties of b-divisors.
+We remark that the notion of a b-divisor was first introduced by Shokurov (cf. \cite{Sh03}) in the context of birational geometry and the minimal model program.
+See \cite[\S 1]{BFF} for an exposition of basic properties of b-divisors.

 Now recall that a graded system of ideals in $\OO_X$ is a sequence of ideal sheaves $(\mfa_m)_{m \ge 1}$ satisfying $\mfa_m \cdot \mfa_k \subset \mfa_{m+k}$ for all $m, k \ge 1$.
 Given $\mfab$, an $\RR$-Weil b-divisor $\displaystyle Z(\mfab) := \lim_{m \to \infty} \frac{1}{m} Z(\mfa_m) $ is defined (see \cite[Prop.
 2.1]{BFF}) where the coefficient-wise limit exists due to the fact that $ \displaystyle \frac{1}{l} Z(\mfa_l) \le \frac{1}{m} Z(\mfa_m)$ for every $m$ divisible by $l$.
 Note that the limit b-divisor $Z(\mfab)$ is a nef b-divisor, but not necessarily b-Cartier, unlike each $Z(\mfa_m)$.